NateBaldwinDesign/principles/README.md

-# design-properties
+# Design Properties
-Using JSON properties as a 'token' to be converted/consumed by Sass &amp; other styling languages
+Using JSON properties as a 'token' to be converted/consumed by Sass &amp; other styling languages.

+> Based on Typesettings.io